 “The condensing boiler plume is a nuisance.”

-Since the flue gases leaving the condensing boiler are cool, they tend to produce a noticeable mist of water vapor around the flue terminal (outlet) itself (as the gases condense upon contact with the surrounding air masses).
-Although, it might bother some homeowners, the accumulated plume is not a problem at all.
+Since the flue gases leaving the condensing boiler are cool, they tend to produce a noticeable mist of water vapour around the flue terminal (outlet) itself (as the gases condense upon contact with the surrounding air masses).
+Although it might bother some homeowners, the accumulated plume is not a problem at all.
 It actually proves that the boiler is working as intended.
 Nevertheless, one should give much attention to the boiler and flue location prior to installation, as to make sure that the forming plume won’t get close to the neighbouring properties or pedestrian paths.

 “The boiler’s condensate represents a serious problem.”

 With modern condensing boiler systems, only about one litre per hour of condensate is produced, which has the pH levels of between 3.5 and 5 - less than the cow milk acidity levels.
 If a proper drain pipe is installed, then one has no reasons to worry about it.
 To ensure it is installed properly, you should always get an MCS-certified installer to carry out the work.

 “Condensing boilers are hard to maintain.”